squid-cache/squid-cache.github.io/ThirdPartyModules.rst

 === Using LaunchPad ===

-[[https://launchpad.net/|LaunchPad]] is a service maintained by Canonical to host and help Free/Open Source Software projects by offering services related to code development, such as code repositories, bug tracking databases, documentation repositories etc. It is very well integrated with [[Squid3VCS|Bazaar]], the code repository tool used by the Squid project.
+[[https://launchpad.net/|LaunchPad]] is a service maintained by Canonical to host and help Free/Open Source Software projects by offering services related to code development, such as code repositories, bug tracking databases, documentation repositories etc. It is very well integrated with [[BzrInstructions|Bazaar]], the code repository tool used by the Squid project.

-It is possible to also use Launchpad to mainain a link to the squid project for self-distributed modules: the easiest way is to use a Launchpad Blueprint, mentioning "squid" as a dependency for a project.
+It is possible to also use Launchpad to maintain a link to the squid project for self-distributed modules: the easiest way is to use a Launchpad Blueprint, mentioning "squid" as a dependency for a project.
 That will automatically link third-party projects to the [[https://blueprints.launchpad.net/squid|Squid Blueprints]] page.

 == Bundled modules ==